MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-excel-addin.md

 ## Register and configure an application in Microsoft Azure

-When Microsoft Entra ID authentication was set up for your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] deployment, an Microsoft Entra ID tenant was created in Microsoft Azure, and an application for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] was registered in the tenant.
-The Excel add-in requires that you add (register) a separate Microsoft Entra ID application in the Microsoft Entra ID tenant.
-For more guidelines, go to [Register your application with your Microsoft Entra ID tenant](/azure/active-directory/active-directory-app-registration).
+When Microsoft Entra authentication was set up for your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] deployment, a Microsoft Entra tenant was created in Microsoft Azure, and an application for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] was registered in the tenant.
+The Excel add-in requires that you add (register) a separate Microsoft Entra application in the Microsoft Entra tenant.
+For more guidelines, go to [Register your application with your Microsoft Entra tenant](/azure/active-directory/active-directory-app-registration).

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Search for and select **Microsoft Entra ID**.